aspose-words-cloud/aspose-words-cloud-docs/words/plugins/aspose-words-cloud-for-wordpress/aspose-doc-importer/_index.md

 Once downloaded, please follow these steps to install the module to your WordPress website:

-1. Log into your site as either Admin or another Super user level account.
+- Log into your site as either Admin or another Super user level account.
-1. Navigate to the **Plugin** menu and select **Add New**.
+- Navigate to the **Plugin** menu and select **Add New**.
-1. Type **Aspose Doc Importer** in the search box and click **Search Plugin button** Or click the **Upload** menu and choose the ZIP folder you downloaded from the locations above.
+- Type **Aspose Doc Importer** in the search box and click **Search Plugin button** Or click the **Upload** menu and choose the ZIP folder you downloaded from the locations above.
-1. Click **Install Now**.
+- Click **Install Now**.
-1. After installation, click **Settings** to see the configuration page.
+- After installation, click **Settings** to see the configuration page.

 ## Using and Video Demo

 ### Using

 After you have installed the Aspose Doc Import plugin it is really simple to start using it on your website.
-Please follow these simple steps to get started.
+Please follow these steps to get started:

-1. Make sure you are logged-in to a WordPress site as Admin level account.
+- Make sure you are logged-in to a WordPress site as Admin level account.
-1. Make sure you have set up Aspose App Key & Id on the plugin configuration page.
+- Make sure you have set up Aspose App Key & Id on the plugin configuration page.
 For further details on how to get app keys, [click here ](/aspose-doc-exporter/#asposedocexporter-using).
-1. Navigate to the page or posts where you want to import contents from the DOC using Aspose Doc Importer plugin.
+- Navigate to the page or posts where you want to import contents from the DOC using Aspose Doc Importer plugin.
-1. Click the **Aspose Doc Importer** button.
+- Click the **Aspose Doc Importer** button.
-1. Click Select Doc File.
+- Click Select Doc File.
 It will show WordPress Media Gallery on popup.
 Either upload a DOC file or choose from the Media Library.
-1. Click the Use this Doc file for Importing button.
+- Click the Use this Doc file for Importing button.
-1. Click the **Insert Doc to Editor** button.
+- Click the **Insert Doc to Editor** button.
 It inserts the text from the DOC file to the ed

 ### Video Demo